baurrm/PrayerApp/README.md

 # 🕌 PrayerApp

-PrayerApp is a mobile application on iOS.
-It shows time of Muslim Prayers☪️ and also shows Qibla Direction🕋  based on users location.
+Designed and implemented a mobile application on iOS that displays prayer timings☪️ and locate the direction of the Kaaba🕋 based on user's location.

 🛠 Used Technologies: Swift, MVC, CoreLocation, REST API